jeffreynerona/basic-react-tutorial/README.md

 Save... and it should work now.

 ## Reusing Components
-The best thing about components is that they're reusable.
+The best thing about components is that they're reusable. <br>
 Lets create a new component named ItemsList with three items inside.
 ```
 ...